demosjarco/wrangler-action-node/README.md

 # Wrangler GitHub Action (Node Edition)

+---

+Update Aug 7, 2023: The official [`@cloudflare/wrangler-action`](https://github.com/cloudflare/wrangler-action) has now updated to v3.0.0 which is was also converted to TypeScript and no external deps (from Docker + Linux + Bash).
+As a result, this project will no longer be maintained and I recommend switching to the official one.
+This repo will be left up but archived.

+---

 > This is a direct logic copy of [@cloudflare/wrangler-action](https://github.com/cloudflare/wrangler-action) but written in pure Node.JS without any external dependencies

 Easy-to-use GitHub Action to use [Wrangler](https://developers.cloudflare.com/workers/cli-wrangler/).
 Makes deploying Workers, Pages or modifying R2 easy to do.